Mudanya: Liberation of Mudanya

-Allied Occupation Officers in Mudanya in 1922, French Naval Officers on the left and the British on the right.

 The town was the signing place of the Armistice of Mudanya between Turkey, Italy, France and Britain on October 11, 1922, following the Turkish War of Independence.

 After the Treaty of Lausanne and the Greco-Turkish population exchange agreement, the Greeks of the town were transferred into mainland Greece, establishing a settlement to which they gave the name of their previous town, Nea Moudania (New Moudania, located on the Chalkidiki peninsula, in the Macedonia region of Greece).
 In return, a number of Cretan Turks were settled in Mudanya.

 Composition

 There are 47 neighbourhoods in Mudanya District: